badetitou/badetitou.github.io/projects/Casino/index.md

 |       [GWT/GXT](https://github.com/badetitou/Casino-GWT-Importer)       | [Aurelia](https://github.com/badetitou/Casino-Aurelia-Exporter) |
 | [Silverlight](https://github.com/badetitou/Casino-Silverlight-Importer) |                                                                 |

-Some importer or exporter are still in beta version.
-But you can help us! :smile:
+Some importers or exporters are still in beta version.
+However, you can help us! :smile:

 To use Casino, we must use a [Moose 8 image](https://moosetechnology.github.io/moose-wiki/Beginners/InstallMoose.html).